docker/docs/reference/install.md

 * 2376 (customizable using the `--swarm-port` option)

-You can optionally use an externally generated and signed certificate for the UCP controller by using the `--external-ucp-ca`.
+You can optionally use an externally generated and signed certificate for the UCP controller by using the `--external-server-cert`.
 Create a storage volume named `ucp-controller-server-certs` with ca.pem, cert.pem, and key.pem in the root directory before running the install.